LuckyYam/anime-reminder-whatsapp/README.md

 # anime-reminder-whatsapp

-A WhatsApp bot to remind you about an anime if it airs a new episode.
+WhatsApp bot to remind users when a new episode airs of an ongoing anime.
 ![preview](./img/preview.jpg)